Pintar Rapido – or – A Painting in a Day!

 My watercolour of Sloane Square, London on the easel.

-Can you imagine coming across over 500 artists on the streets of Kensington and Chelsea, London all being madly creative and painting on every street corner, from every vantage point.
-It’s an unbelievable sight for an artist, but can you imagine the impact on the general public?
-Wouldn’t everyone, given the chance, like to watch an artist at work and be intrigued at how he or she makes the painting ‘their own’ by adding feelings and thoughts about the subject.
-I have taken part in this activity for two years now, and been lucky enough to sell my work, on both occasions.
-We arrive at Chelsea Old Town Hall on Saturday morning and our canvas or board or paper is stamped on the back.
-We then disperse to all corners of the Borough and set up our easels, our drawing boards, our chairs and everything else we need, and start to plan our day’s work.
+Can you imagine coming across over 500 artists on the streets of Kensington and Chelsea.
+They are all being madly creative and painting on every street corner.
+It’s an unbelievable sight for an artist like me, but can you imagine the impact on the general public?
+Wouldn’t everyone, given the chance, like to watch an artist at work.
+Wouldnt they be intrigued to see how the art is made, ‘and how the artist adds their own feelings and thoughts about the subject.
+I have taken part in this activity for two years now, and I’ve been lucky enough to sell my work, on both occasions.

-The first thing to notice is that everyone works differently, uses different materials, some use studio easels, some work on the floor, some in oils and others in pastels, I work in watercolours and others use acrylics.
 We all hope for one thing, and that is dry weather.
 Carting a portable art studio, around with you is no joke on a rainy day, its hard enough on a hot one.
 If you’ve never seen artists at work – it’s worth going to visit for that alone.
 Artists usually do their ‘creating’ behind closed doors alone in their studios, so it’s a real treat to watch their process.

 My watercolour of Sloane Square, London